-The amount of credit transferred depends upon the nature of the student's college work, which is evaluated according to the academic requirements of Lane Community College.
-Official transcripts and other transfer documents are accepted from students admitted to Lane.
+The amount of credits transferred depends upon the nature of the student's college work, which is evaluated according to the academic requirements of Lane Community College.

 After arranging for official transcripts to be sent to Enrollment and Student Financial Services, students must complete the transcript evaluation tool at lanecc.edu/esfs/request-transcript-evaluation.